DFS-zhenkang/DFS-zhenkang.github.io/_posts/2022-05-30-first-post.md

 **Hello everyone!**

-Today, I created my very own website!
+Today, I created my very own website!😀

 I learnt how to use Git, GitHub and Microsoft Visual Studio Code, and using Jekyll templates.
 It was NOT EASY